teiniker/teiniker-lectures-arduino/embedded-programming/README.md

 # Embedded Programming

-This section provides an introduction to **embedded programming** using the **ATMega328P** microcontroller.
-The ATMega328P is a popular microcontroller used in many embedded systems, including the **Arduino**.
+This section provides an introduction to embedded programming using the **Arduino Uno** and the **ESP32-C6** microcontroller boards.
+While Arduino Uno uses an 8 bit (ATMega328P) microcontroller, the ESP32-C6 uses a 32 bit (RISC V) core.

 * [Microcontroller Peripherals](peripherals/)